Alex (footballer, born March 1982): Early career

-Football career
+Club career

 Guarani

 Alex joined Guarani in 2000 and played his first match in a youth match against Capivari.
 Upon joining Guarani, he recalled "We did not have enough to eat and ended up at a club partner of Guarani in disrepair."

 In 2003, he made his debut in the first team match against União Barbarense.
 At Guarani, he quickly became a team regular, spent two seasons at 54 games and scored 7 goals.
 He also played left wing and was the main corner taker and as well, free kicks.

 Internacional

-Alex joined Internacional from Guarani on 11 March 2004 for a fee of 450,000 euro, signing a four-year deal.
+Alex joined Internacional from Guarani on 11 March 2004 for a fee of €450,000, signing a four-year deal.
 Shortly after his move, he said, "It is an honour to play at a club with four Brazilian bonds and the largest crowd of the Rio Grande".

 However, in August, his debut was delayed after suffering an ankle injury, resulting in being out for three months.
 Between 2004 and 2005, he was unable to establish himself in the first team.
 The following season, Alex was in hospital due to injury, and by the end of the season, the club won the title of Campeonato Gaúcho.
 In February, he suffered an injury to his right knee, keeping him out for four months.
 During a match in Libertadores Cup, he suffered an injury on his pubis.
 While in the first team, he played in the positions of left midfielder and second striker.

 After recovering from the pubis injury, Alex returned in a 1–0 win over Esporte Clube Novo Hamburgo on 18 March 2006.
 After the match, he was voted the man of the match by the club's official website.
 In the second round of Libertadores, he played as a starter in a 2–1 win over Nacional.
-Since then, Alex has established himself as a starter and key player under coach Abel Braga.
+From then on, Alex established himself as a starter and key player under coach Abel Braga.

 In the semi-final of Libertadores in the second leg after a 0–0 draw in the first leg, Alex scored and helped the club, ending a long-awaited place in the final of the Libertadores against São Paulo.
 The club won the title 4–3 on aggregate.